-I have been engaged on a short term Nigeria-based consultancy on the role ICTs could play in promoting citizen engagement in public policy and decision-making processes – or what some call e-participation.
+I have been engaged on a short term Nigeria-based consultancy on the role ICTs1 Just in case, ICTs = Information and Communication Technologies. could play in promoting citizen engagement in public policy and decision-making processes – or what some call e-participation.

-Part of the job requires research on the rate of ICT diffusion in the country at the state level as the project being designed will operate at subnational level.
-For our purposes, ICTs include both Internet and mobile phone, and use of social media platforms by local stakeholders.
-The usual expectation is that highest levels of poverty and overall socio-economic inequality are accompanied by lower ICT diffusion rates.
+Part of the job requires research on the rate of ICT diffusion in the country at the state level as the project being designed will operate at the subnational level.
+For our purposes, ICTs include both Internet and mobile phone, and the use of social media platforms by local stakeholders.
+The usual expectation is that the highest levels of poverty and overall socioeconomic inequality are accompanied by lower ICT diffusion rates.

-According to many observers, the rapid diffusion of new ICTs such as the Internet and social media has empowered people all around the globe.
-Today, social media users for example have direct access to the public sphere and can thus launch campaigns to sway public opinion.
-These new channels have given voice to millions of people who previously could not be part of public discussions on issues that affected their lives.
+According to many observers, the rapid diffusion of new ICTs such as the Internet and social media has empowered people worldwide.
+Today, social media users, for example, have direct access to the public sphere and can thus launch campaigns to sway public opinion.
+These new channels have given voice to millions of people who previously could not be part of open discussions on issues that affected their lives.

 The paper on the role of governments in crowdsourcing I presented at the last ICEGOV 2014 gathering in Guimaraes, Portugal, is now available here – in this blog.
 The paper was supposed to be published by ACM press as part of the proceedings of ICEGOV.
 However, the proceedings are still not available in the ICEGOV web site, nor at the ACM site.
 In any event, we have chosen a publishing license that allows the authors of the paper to publish it on their own web sites.
 Note that copyright still applies to this material (please read the license before downloading the paper!).